mlte-team/a2it/framework/1_SDMT.md

 print(stats)
 ```

-TODO(Kyle): Write a more accurate wrapper with a simple heap profiler.

 **Training Energy Consumption**
 - Objective: Measure the energy consumption of the model training process.
 - Metric: The energy consumed by the training process in joules (total power consumption over a time interval).
 - Rationale: For large-scale machine learning applications, energy consumption may be a major driver in the total cost of development and maintenance.
 The model training process is frequently the most energy-intensive stage of the machine learning pipeline.
 - Implementation: Energy consumption and power requirements are a relatively-new consideration in the field of machine learning.
 Accordingly, methods for convenient and accurate measurement are limited.

-TODO(Kyle): Baseline energy measurements with PMC.

 **Inference Latency (Mean)**
 - Objective: Measure the mean inference latency of a trained model.